dfinity/interface-spec/spec/index.md

 ### IC method `upload_chunk` {#ic-upload_chunk}
 Canisters have associated some storage space (hence forth chunk storage) where they can hold chunks of Wasm modules that are too lage to fit in a single message.
 This method allows the controllers of a canister (and the canister itself) to upload such chunks.
 The method returns the hash of the chunk that was stored.
-The size of each chunk should be up to 1MiB.
-The size of the chunk store is bounded: currently it can hold up to `CHUNK_STORE_SIZE` chunks.
+The size of each chunk must be at most 1MiB.
+The maximum number of chunks in the chunk store is `CHUNK_STORE_SIZE` chunks.
 The storage cost of each chunk is fixed and corresponds to storing 1MiB of data.

 ### IC method `clear_store` {#ic-clear_store}